c-yr-chen/c-yr-chen.github.io/_pages/research.md

 These are massive scalar fields with masses specially tuned to integer scaling dimensions $\Delta = k+1$, which enjoy order-$k$ shift symmetries.

 In [recent work](https://inspirehep.net/literature/3112953) with L. W. Lindwasser and M. Porrati, we study the consequences of these theories admitting chiral splitting (holomorphic factorisation).
-It is well-known that conformal transformations are closely related to holomorphicity in 2d.
+It is well-known that conformal transformations are closely related to holomorphicity in $2d$.
 In particular, holomorphic operators such as the stress tensor in a conformal field theory can be used to show holomorphic splitting of the classical phase space of solutions.
-The prototypical example of this is the massless scalar field $\phi$ in two-dimensional flat space.
+The prototypical example of this is the massless scalar field $\phi$ in $2d$ flat space.
-This possesses a pair of (anti-)holomorphic currents $j = \partial \phi$ and $\overline{j} = \overline{\partial}\phi$, which generate shifts of the scalar field by constants.
+This possesses a pair of (anti-)holomorphic currents $j = \partial \phi$ and $\overline{j} = \overline{\partial}\phi$, which generate shifts of $\phi$ by constants.
 In Lorentzian signature, the decomposition of the phase space is related to the familiar statement that the field in question is made up of non-interacting left- and right-moving waves propagating on the light cone.
-Conversely, it is surprising that massive scalar fields in $\text{(A)dS}_{2}$ could admit the same holomorphic splitting.
+It is therefore surprising that massive scalar fields in $`\text{(A)dS}_{2}`$ could admit the same holomorphic splitting.

 We explore the consequences of this to describe their quantisation and subsets of their linear and non-linear symmetries.
-In particular, we point out that the theories admit mode expansions reminiscent of standard $2d$ CFTs in complex coordinates, with which we are able to construct all operators implementing linear symmetries, including global conformal transformations and Virasoro symmetry.
+In particular, we point out that the theories admit mode expansions reminiscent of standard $2d$ conformal field theories in complex coordinates, with which we are able to construct all operators implementing linear symmetries, including global conformal transformations and Virasoro symmetry.
 We further leverage holomorphicity of the currents to show that the full set of symmetries of theories with $k>0$ is captured by a chiral algebra contained in the one of the massless theory.
 This allows us to identify integrable deformations for $k \leq 2$.
 We finally point out that a lack of integrable deformations for $k>2$ is a consequence of a known conjecture.

-These features are strikingly reminiscent of the massless scalar field in flat space and suggest that these theories may provide unexpected generalisations thereof in the context of 2d CFT and string theory.
+These features are strikingly reminiscent of the massless scalar field in flat space and suggest that these theories may provide unexpected generalisations thereof in the context of $2d$ conformal field theory and string theory.
 They may also be of interest beyond high-energy theory, given the central role such structures play in condensed matter systems such as the quantum Hall liquid.

  I've had the chance to give talks about this on the following occasions: